Welcome to the open source Puppet documentation!

 Install existing modules from Puppet Forge

-Modules manage a specific technology in your infrastructure and serve as the basic building blocks of desired state management.
-On the , you will find a module to manage almost any part of your infrastructure.
+Modules manage a specific technology in your infrastructure and serve as the basic building blocks of Puppet desired state management.
+On the Puppet Forge, there is a module to manage almost any part of your infrastructure.
 Whether you want to manage packages or patch operating systems, a module is already set up for you.
 See each module’s README for installation instructions, usage, and code examples.

 Develop existing or new modules with Puppet Development Kit (PDK)